oat-sa/taohub-articles/forge/Functionality-access-control.md

 ![](http://forge.taotesting.com/attachments/1680/manager_roles_rights.png)

 It’s hidden !
-To activate it, in the structures.xml of tao add this line
+To activate it, in the structures.xml of TAO add this line

 <section id="manage_rolesrights" name="Manages Roles Rights" url="/tao/Roles/index" />
 The interface show the roles, select one to display modules by extension, showing directly what’s selected, partialy selected or not selected.
 Click on a module to display the actions, showing what’s selected or not and at the bottome of this list, a way to select all (access by module) even if the module is modified (new action or less).